vinahost/DevOps/Containers/Docker/Docker-questions-and-answers.md

 ## **What is the command you need to give to push the new image to Docker registry?**

     docker push myorg/img

+## **How to include code with copy/add or volumes?**

+In docker file, we need to use COPY or ADD directive.
+This is useful to relocate code.
+However, we should use a volume if we want to make changes.

+## **Explain the process of scaling your Docker containers**

+The Docker containers can be scaled to any level starting from a few hundred to even thousands or millions of containers.
+The only condition for this is that the containers need the memory and the OS at all times, and there should not be a constraint when the Docker is getting scaled.

+## **What is the method for creating a Docker container?**

+You can use any of the specific Docker images for creating a Docker container using the below command.

+    docker run -t -i command name

+This command not only creates the container but also start it for you.

+## **What are the steps for the Docker container life cycle?**

+Below are the steps for Docker life cycle:

+- Build
+- Pull
+- Run

+## **How can you run multiple containers using a single service?**

+By using docker-compose, you can run multiple containers using a single service.
+All docker-compose files uses yaml language.

+## **What is CNM?**

+CNM stands for Container Networking Model.
+It is a standard or specification from Docker, Inc. that forms the basis of container networking in a Docker environment.
+This docker’s approach provides container networking with support for multiple network drivers.

+## **Does Docker offer support for IPV6?**

+Yes, Docker provides support IPv6.
+IPv6 networking is supported only on Docker daemons runs on Linux hosts.
+However, if you want to enable IPv6 support in the Docker daemon, you need to modify /etc/docker/daemon.json and set the ipv6 key to true.

+## **Can you lose data when the container exits?**

+No, any data that your application writes to disk get stored in container.
+The file system for the contain persists even after the container halts.

+## **What are a different kind of volume mount types available in Docker?**

+There are three types of volume mount types available in Docker:

+- **Bind mounts**: Bind mounts are the most basic type of volume mount.
+They allow you to mount a file or directory from the host machine into a container.
+This is useful for things like mounting your application's codebase or configuration files.
+- **Volumes**: Volumes are a more sophisticated type of volume mount.
+They are managed by Docker and can be shared between containers.
+This makes them a good choice for things like storing data that needs to be persisted across container restarts.
+- **tmpfs mount**s: tmpfs mounts are a type of volume mount that creates a temporary filesystem in the container's memory.
+This is useful for things like storing temporary data or caching.

+The best type of volume mount to use depends on your specific needs.
+If you need to mount a file or directory from the host machine into a container, then a bind mount is a good option.
+If you need to store data that needs to be persisted across container restarts, then a volume is a good option.
+And if you need to store temporary data or cache, then a tmpfs mount is a good option.

+Here are some examples of how to use the different volume mount types:

+    # Bind mount
+    docker run -it -v /my/code:/app my/app

+    # Volume
+    docker run -it -v my-volume:/data my/app

+    # tmpfs mount
+    docker run -it -v tmpfs:/tmp my/app

+## **How to configure the default logging driver under Docker?**

+To configure the Docker daemon to default to a specific logging driver.
+You need to set the value of log-driver to the name of the logging drive the daemon.jason.fie.

+## **Explain Docker Trusted Registry?**

+Docker Trusted Registry is the enterprise-grade image storage toll for Docker.
+You should install it after your firewall so that you can securely manage the Docker images you use in your applications.

+## **What are Docker Namespaces?**

+The Namespace in Docker is a technique which offers isolated workspaces called the Container.
+Namespaces also offer a layer of isolation for the Docker containers.

+## **What are the three components of Docker Architecture**

+- Client
+- Docker-Host
+- Registry

+## **What is client?**

+Docker provides Command Line Interface tools to the client to interact with Docker daemon.

+## **What is the purpose of Docker_Host?**

+It contains container, images, and Docker daemon.
+It offers a complete environment to execute and run your application.

+## **How do I run multiple copies of Compose file on the same host?**

+Compose uses the project name which allows you to create unique identifiers for all of a project’s containers and other resources.
+To run multiple copies of a project, set a custom project name using the -a command-line option or using COMPOSE_PROJECT_NAME environment variable.